-Make sure your details are up to date with Medicare.
-You can do this using either your:
+Make sure your details are up to date with Medicare, if you are eligible (note that you can still have a COVID-19 vaccine if you are not eligible for Medicare).
+You can do this via:

-- Medicare online account through myGov
+- The Medicare online account through myGov

-- the Express Plus Medicare app.
+- The Express Plus Medicare app.

-- calling the Medicare program.
+- Calling the Medicare program.